tsnellgrove/dark_castle3/doc/to_do.md

 	- IDEA: [hold off until at least one more control_panel type machine gets created]

 - TBD: Cases where I want a modular machine to run despite an error standard
+	- IDEA: perhaps move to separate 'Errors' section
+		- IDEA: new Errors class inherits from Invisible; now also returns is_attemptable
 	- IDEA: problem description
 		- IDEA: e.g. 'go north' in antechamber triggers goblin
 		- IDEA: i.e. should it ever be possible to override an error?
 If so, then how?